jsburke/golf/README.md

 ## Tricks Specific to Problems

 Here I'll put tricks specific to certain problems done, like using the half value in prime calculation

+## Ungolfed Source

+Not present yet, but I'll try to get human sensible source up soon!